hselin/hselin.github.io/source/_posts/2015-09-29-keep-calm-and-follow-the-rules.markdown

 categories:
 ---
 <div style="overflow:auto">
-  <b>The problem with Host Managed SMR</b>
+  <b>Accessing Host Managed SMR devices</b>
   <br />
-  Host Managed SMR devices must be accessed using either Zoned Access (ATA) or Zoned Block (SCSI) command sets which restrict I/O operations that could be sent from the host.
+  Host Managed SMR devices must be accessed using either Zoned Access (ATA) or Zoned Block (SCSI) command sets, which restrict I/O operations that could be sent from the host.
 This results in simplified device implementation and behavior - as we shifted the burden of shingled writing to host software. <del>Hopefully</del> It is expected, that the host will have access to more compute resources (e.g. memory) and semantic/system-level information than a low-level storage device.
   <br />
   <br />
   <img class="" src="/images/posts/keep_calm_and_follow_the_rules/keep_calm_and_follow_the_rules.png" style="width: 30%; height: auto; display: block; margin-left: auto; margin-right: auto">